Jack12816/greppy/docs/guide/22_mongodb.md

 #### Fixtures

-An application without data mostly very useless, so you want for sure prepare a set of documents which will be inserted if you rebuild the whole database.
-A easy example for a user fixture could be the following:
+An application without data is most often very useless, so you surely want to prepare a set of documents, which will be inserted if you rebuild the whole database.
+Here's an easy example for a user fixture:

     /**
      * Fixtures for Users collection